brunodifranco/project-insuricare-ranking/README.md

 As seen above the LGBM model can provide much better results in comparison to the baseline model, with a annual financial result around 275% better for 20,000 calls and 189% better for 40,000 calls, which is exactly what was shown in the Lift Curve.

-# 8. **Model Deployment**
+# 8. **Propensity Score List and Model Deployment**

-<p align="justify">  The model was deployed in Google Sheets, by using firsly Render Cloud.
-The idea behind this is to facilitate the predictions access for any given data, as those can be checked from anywhere and from any electronic device, as long as internet connection is available.
+<p align="justify"> The full list sorted by propensity score is available for download [here](https://github.com/brunodifranco/project-rossmann-sales/blob/main/rossmann.ipynb).
+However, for other new future customers it was necessary to deploy the model.
+In this project Google Sheets and Render Cloud were chosen for that matter.
+The idea behind this is to facilitate the predictions access for any new given data, as those can be checked from anywhere and from any electronic device, as long as internet connection is available.
 The spreadsheet will return you the sorted propensity score for each client in the requested dataset, all you have to do is click on the "Propensity Score" buttom then on "Get Prediction".

 <b> Click on here to access the spreadsheet </b>[![Sheets](https://www.google.com/images/about/sheets-icon.svg)](https://docs.google.com/spreadsheets/d/1K2tJP6mVJwux4qret1Dde9gQ23KsDRGRl8eJbsigwic/edit?usp=sharing)